danbev/learning-iot/doc/buspirate.md

 DEVID:0x0447 REVID:0x3046 (24FJ64GA002 B8)
 http://dangerousprototypes.com
 ```
+The default baud rate for 3.0 and higher is 2M, and otherwise should be set
+to 115200.

 When I got this device I wanted to use the 3.3V pin to power an iCE40HZ8K-EVB
 but I was not able to get it to work.